JoarSabel/joarsabel.github.io/src/content/posts/firstPost.md

 > Astro is the web framework for building content-driven websites like blogs, marketing, and e-commerce.

 So this framework is explicitly made for more static content, it's made for people who want good search engine optimization (SEO) and fast load times.
-What is especially great about astro is that you can deploy it to Github pages if you're cheap like me, but we will get to that.
+What is especially great about astro is that you can deploy it to, for example, Github pages, if you're cheap like me, but we will get to that.
 Just because its focus is on blogs, e-commmerce and such does not mean you can't work with it, in cooperation with other UI frameworks, like React, Vue, and Svelte (HTMX not mentioned, it's so over?).
 I have not tried working with Astro as part of another framework yet, but considering the generally high opinion of people regarding this framework I would bet